Read Our NewsSkip to content Skip to main navigation

 Read Our News

-Members of the CTSC will present at the AERA 2017 Annual Meeting in San Antonio, Texas.
+Members of the CTSC presented at the AERA 2017 Annual Meeting in San Antonio, Texas.

 CTSC is awarded a 2.7 million dollar grant from the National Science Foundation for STILE 2.0, a four-year project to prepare teachers and instructional leaders in urban schools to design and implement interdisciplinary STEM learning experiences for students.